WASHINGTON DC –

 Although teacher’s unions and school administrators were universally alarmed by the prospect of children with loaded weapons at the height of puberty sitting in their classrooms, Republican leaders said the time had come to do something.

-“We must protect our children,” said Senator Mitch McConnell, “and given the fact that we cannot hinder or infringe on any right of any American to own the gun of their choice, no matter how lethal, and regardless of what crazy ideas they espouse on social media, it seems to us that arming our 6th grade population seems like a sensible next step.”
+“We must protect our children,” said Senator Mitch McConnell, “and given the fact that we cannot hinder or infringe on any right of any American to own the gun of their choice, no matter how lethal, and regardless of what crazy ideas they espouse on social media, it seems to us that arming our 6th grade population seems like a logical next step.”

 Gun manufacturers voiced full-throated support for the measure, saying that not only will the new measure help protect students, it will result in much-needed job growth.